 Downloading Apple’s new iPadOS 14.8.1 update might be tempting, but there are some steps you should take before you move your device to the company’s latest software.

-Apple’s rolled out a new iPadOS 14 update to iPad users. iPadOS 14.7.1 is now available to download if you own a compatible iPad, iPad Air, iPad Pro, or iPad mini.
-The software brings an important security patch to the devices.
+Apple’s rolled out a new iPadOS 14 update to iPad users. iPadOS 14.8.1 is now available to download if you own a compatible iPad, iPad Air, iPad Pro, or iPad mini.
+The software brings important security patches to these devices.

-If you do run into issues on iPadOS 14.7.1 you can try downgrading your iPad’s software to an older version of iPadOS.
-Apple is currently signing on iPadOS 14.7.
+If you do run into issues on iPadOS 14.8.1 note that you can’t downgrade your iPad’s software to an older version of iPadOS.
+Apple isn’t signing on iPadOS 14.8.